In Search of Adaptivity Fit

 Organizations (being groups of people) are adaptive too.
 By their nature.
 Think of this: at some point in time, a particular firm didn't exist.
 People who are now called the staff had been doing something completely different elsewhere.
 Then a business idea emerged, then the first team got assembled, and now we have these hundreds of people working there and everyone contributes to the value with her personal traits and skills.
 Isn't that miraculous?

 Organizations can remain adaptive as they grow and mature — unless something from within starts to impede their ability to see and react as an organism to new information, to changes in the environment.
+These internal impediments often take the form of three contagious organizational diseases — silos, shrunken Scrum, and autonomy blockades.

 So let's talk about how to nurture and preserve adaptivity as organizations grow.
 But first, let's consider why adaptivity is something organizations would want to pursue.